emilyyzhangg/Closet-App/README.md

 - I would have one SubmitAction that both AddAction and NewOutfitAction instantiate to reduce duplicate code
 - I would abstract out the similarities between the ViewAction.ShowItemAction class and the SavedOutfitsAction.ShowOutfitAction class to reduce duplicate code
+- I would want Closet and SavedOutfits to implement iterable, since they are both collections of objects